Kemba Walker: 2017–18 season: 2nd Sportsmanship Award

-2018–19 season: All-NBA selection
+2018–19 season: All-NBA selection and final season with the Hornets

 On October 17, 2018, Walker scored 41 points in a 113–112 loss to the Milwaukee Bucks, setting a franchise record for points scored in a season opener.
 It was his 10th 40-point game of his career, tying Glen Rice for the franchise record for 40-point games.
 Three days later, he scored 39 points, including the game-winning free throw with a half-second left, to lift the Hornets to a 113–112 win over the Miami Heat.
 During the game, he eclipsed the career 10,000-point mark.
 Walker set the NBA record for most three-point field goals through the first three games of a season with 19 (previously held by Danilo Gallinari with 18 in 2009–10) and became the first player in NBA history to make five or more three-point field goals in each of the first three games of a season.
 He was subsequently named Eastern Conference Player of the Week for the first week of the season.
 On November 17, he scored a career-high and franchise-best 60 points in a 122–119 overtime loss to the Philadelphia 76ers.
 On December 5 against the Minnesota Timberwolves, Walker made his 502nd career start for Charlotte, the most of any player in team history, passing Muggsy Bogues (501).